Directions and industry requirements are regularly updated

-Employees in the healthcare and social assistance industry have a high risk of being exposed to coronavirus (COVID-19).
-These employees are likely to come into close contact with patients and clients in facilities and in people's homes, and because they work in high traffic environments.
+Employees in the healthcare and social assistance industry have a higher risk of being exposed to coronavirus (COVID-19).
+These employees are likely to come into close contact with patients, clients and residents in facilities (eg hospitals, care facilities, clinics) and in people's homes, and often work in environments with other employees (rather than alone).

 Employers have a duty to provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees.
-This includes preventing risks to health, including psychological health, and safety associated with potential exposure to coronavirus (COVID-19) as a result of providing health care and social assistance services in the current circumstances.
+This includes preventing risks to health (including psychological health) and safety associated with potential exposure to coronavirus (COVID-19).

 Employees have a duty to take reasonable care of their own and others health and safety in the workplace and cooperate with their employers about any action they take to comply with the OHS Act or Regulations.

-More information about employer and employee obligations is set out below (see Legal duties).
+More information about employer and employee obligations is set in the Legal duties section below.

 Identifying risks to health in the healthcare and social assistance industry